 Musculoskeletal injuries (MSIs), such as sprains and strains, are the most common injuries to treeplanters.
 According to WorkSafeBC, planters’ repetitive-strain claims alone cost more than $870,000 and 8,621 lost days of work between 2003 and 2007.

-Information for Tree planting & other silviculture is available online from WorkSafeBC – developed in partnership with the Western Silviculture Contractor’s Association, BC Forest Safety Council, FPInnovations, Brinkman & Associates Reforestation, Western Forest Products, and the Ministry of Forests, Lands and Natural Resource Operations.
+Information about Tree planting & other silviculture is available online from WorkSafeBC — developed in partnership with the BC Forest Safety Council, Western Silviculture Contractors’ Association, FPInnovations, Brinkman & Associates Reforestation, Western Forest Products, and the Ministry of Forests, Lands and Natural Resource Operations.

 I wrote about a treeplanter who got injured at work in my post Treeplanting lessons learned from experience.
 He suffered an MSI one year, and — after four months of healing — vowed to be ready for the next season.
 He strengthened his core muscles, with reminders via email from his company’s first aid attendant.

 Pre-season training is one of the recommendations in Fit to Plant — a program created by Dr. Delia Roberts, who studied the physical demands of treeplanting and shared what she learned about preventing injuries.

 “Planters who followed this [Fit to Plant] program experienced 40% fewer injuries or illnesses than planters who did not train,” reads the program information.